kinganimz/classify-ml/README.md

 # Classification data analysis web app

-The web application was created using the `streamlit` package and allows you to perform data analysis along with the creation of predictive classification models using machine learning methods such as:
+The web application was developed using the `streamlit` package and allows to perform data analysis along with the creation of predictive classification models using machine learning methods, such as:
 - Principal Component Analysis
 - K Nearest Neighbors
 - Support Vector Machine